 They say that life is 10% what happens to you and 90% how you react to it.
 Mindset is everything, and along with that, acceptance.

 One of my all-time favorite quotes was spoken by Martin Luther King, Jr.: “Darkness cannot put out darkness; only light can do that.
 And I say to you, I have also decided to stick with love, for I know that love is ultimately the only answer to humankind’s problems.”

-I want to be a woman who is known by enormous love radiating from every cell of my body.
-It sounds idealistic and even cheesy but isn’t love what humankind is in desperate need of?
+I want to be a woman known for enormous love radiating from every cell of my body.
+It sounds idealistic and even cheesy, but isn’t love what humankind desperately needs?
 Sticking with love is choosing forgiveness when a grudge is warranted.
 Sticking with love is choosing patience when it’s the end of the day and my kids are in a feral state.
 Sticking with love is choosing to champion others when I’m tempted to compare.

 Sticking with love is built inch-by-inch, layer-by-layer, brick-by-brick.

-If you’re reading this, it means your heart is beating and there is still breath in your body; hence, you have the ability to build something new in your life.
-We can look back to our past in order to help make sense of our present; we can honor the old instead of fight against it.
-But, to make the lasting changes we’re after we need to use our energy to build the new.
-I’d love to hear what you’re building this year.
+If you’re reading this, it means your heart is beating and there’s still breath in your lungs, so you can change your life by building something new.
+We can look back to our past to help make sense of our present.
+We can honor the old instead of fighting against it.
+But, to make the lasting changes we’re after, we need to use our energy to build the new.
+I can’t wait to hear what you’re building this year.

 (Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, Grit and Grace will receive an affiliate commission at no extra cost to you.
 All opinions remain our own.)

 Ready to feel better about your new path forward?
 Start here: What’s Stopping You From Loving Yourself?
 How to Grow Self-Love – 120